jasperslits/haithowifi/README.md

 - [Help us improve!](#help-us-improve)

 # Home Assistant sensor component/integration for Itho Wifi
-This integration for Home Assistant provides a simple configuration screen for the MQTT based "Itho Wifi add-on" from https://github.com/arjenhiemstra/ithowifi
+This integration for Home Assistant provides a configuration screen for the MQTT based "Itho Wifi add-on" from https://github.com/arjenhiemstra/ithowifi
 This simplifies the integration by creating the sensors for the various Itho Daalderop devices: Heatpump WPU 5G, HRU units, CVE boxes, Autotemp units for floor heating.

 This custom component has no affiliation with the Itho Daalderop company or with Arjen Hiemstra's Itho WiFi add-on.